Diego Laynez: Third Period

-In 1560 Diego Laynez, now the Jesuit General, was instrumental in arguing that the Council should continue to its close, against Ferdinand I who wished to see a new Council opened and the prior decrees of the Council of Trent forgotten.
-Pius IV subsequently ordered the Council to meet again in the carefully worded Ad ecclesiae regimen of 29 November 1560; the Council was eventually opened on 18 January 1562.
+In 1560 Diego Laynez, now the Jesuit General, was instrumental in arguing that the council should continue to its close, against Ferdinand I, who wished to see a new Council opened and the prior decrees of the Council of Trent forgotten.
+Pope Pius IV subsequently ordered the council to meet again in the carefully worded Ad ecclesiae regimen of 29 November 1560; the council was eventually opened on 18 January 1562.

 Upon Laynez's arrival at Trent in August 1562, he defended the practice of distributing Communion under only one species.
-Among Laynez's other speeches during the third period of the Council are (1) against the Gallican theory that general councils are superior to the Pope, against bishops who wanted to extend episcopal authority at the expense of that of the Pope, in which he argued that the power of the bishop was received through the mediation of the pope and not directly from God (20 October 1562), and (2) a speech in which he committed a rare theological error – he doubted the ability of the Church to invalidate clandestine marriages (23 August 1563), a position rejected by the 24th Session of the Council in Chapter 1 of its Decree on the Reformation of Marriage.
+Among Laynez's other speeches during the third period of the council are (1) against the Gallican theory that general councils are superior to the Pope, against bishops who wanted to extend episcopal authority at the expense of that of the Pope, in which he argued that the power of the bishop was received through the mediation of the pope and not directly from God (20 October 1562), and (2) a speech in which he committed a rare theological error – he doubted the ability of the Church to invalidate clandestine marriages (23 August 1563), a position rejected by the 24th Session of the Council in Chapter 1 of its Decree on the Reformation of Marriage.

 On the death of Pope Paul IV, many cardinals wished to elect Laynez pope, but he fled from them in order to avoid this fate.

 Death and legacy

-Laynez died in Rome on 19 January 1565. he was buried in the Roman church of the Madonna Della Strada, soon rebuilt into the Church of the Gesù.
-His remains were repatriated to Madrid in 1667 and kept in the Jesuit college church there, now Colegiata de San Isidro.
-On 31 July 1916 they were transferred to the church of the Sacred Heart and Saint Francis Borgia on calle de la Flor Baja.
+Laynez died in Rome on 19 January 1565.
+He was buried in the Roman church of the Madonna Della Strada, soon rebuilt into the Church of the Gesù.
+His remains were repatriated to Madrid in 1667 and kept in the Jesuit college church there, now the Colegiata de San Isidro.
+On 31 July 1916 they were transferred to the Church of the Sacred Heart and Saint Francis Borgia on Calle de la Flor Baja.
 That church was comprehensively destroyed by arson in 1931.
 Ashes identified as those of Laynez's relics were identified in the ruins and re-interred in the new Jesuit Maldonado church on Calle de Serrano.

 He was instrumental in cementing the central role of education in the identity of the Jesuit Order: